Downstait

 Downstait is an American rock band from Fort Wayne, Indiana.
 It consists of lead singer Zack Call, guitarists Justin Call and Isaiah Zwick, and bassist Sean Arata.
-The band is most well known for contributing several songs used as entrance music to various professional wrestlers, including Cody Rhodes, The Miz, and Matt Cardona.
+The band is most well known for contributing several songs used as entrance music to various professional wrestlers, including Cody Rhodes, The Miz, Britt Baker D.M.D., Buddy Matthews and Matt Cardona and AEW first PLE All In.

 Formed in 2002, Downstait came to the attention of the lead singer of Ra, Sahaj Ticotin, who offered to work with the group and produced their albums.
 They later were recruited by MTV to write a theme song for their TV show Bully Beatdown, and then by WWE to write entrance music for their wrestlers.
-Their songs have attracted numerous streams online, with the theme for Rhodes drawing over 50 million streams on Spotify and briefly topping the iTunes US rock charts.
+Their songs have attracted numerous streams online, with the theme for Rhodes drawing over 90 million streams on Spotify and briefly topping the iTunes US rock charts.